MaximeKjaer/tf-dotty/docs/benchmarks.md

 Compiling a single reduction along 6 axes compiled in 500-1500ms on average, depending on the order of the indices, while compiling 5 reductions along 6 axes compiled in around 70s on average.
 This goes against the expectation that, in a program containing only independent function calls to reduction operations, compilation time would grow linearly with the number of reductions.

 This is therefore still work in progress.
+There is a [Dotty issue](https://github.com/lampepfl/dotty/issues/7512) tracking slowness in certain match types; resolving this *may* solve this problem.